pymc-devs/pymc-examples/myst_nbs/pymc3_howto/data_container.myst.md

 +++

-This example is taken from Osvaldo Martin's book: [Bayesian Analysis with Python: Introduction to statistical modeling and probabilistic programming using PyMC3 and ArviZ, 2nd Edition](https://www.amazon.com/Bayesian-Analysis-Python-Introduction-probabilistic-ebook/dp/B07HHBCR9G) {cite:p}`martin2018bayesian`.
+This example is taken from Osvaldo Martin's book: [Bayesian Analysis with Python: Introduction to statistical modeling and probabilistic programming using PyMC and ArviZ, 2nd Edition](https://www.amazon.com/Bayesian-Analysis-Python-Introduction-probabilistic-ebook/dp/B07HHBCR9G) {cite:p}`martin2018bayesian`.

 +++